 - Grant access to Org members who have requested access to a provisioned guide

 - Work on guides that an Org Admin has invited you to collaborate on or given you permission to begin working on.

 Org Members cannot start new guides for their Organization.
 They must request permission to begin working on the guide from their Org Admin.

 An organization admin will have full access to all guides, billing details, and purchase history.
-Additionally, admins may invite other people An admin can “start” guides.
+Additionally, admins may invite other people to build a guide as only an admin can start guides.

 Your org members have the ability to request access to guides from you.
 When a member requests guide access, you will be notified via email, as well as in the Builder Notification page.
 The request will include a proposed name for the guide and a brief note.
 For more information on accepting on denying requests from org members, click here.

 The Org Admin is also able to manage the other users in the Org and update their status.
 For more information on org management, click here.

 To access the guides owned by your Organization, view to the drop-down menu on the left and select your Org.
 This will bring you to the Organization’s homepage, where you’ll be able to view the guides provisioned to your Org — from here you can start the provisioned guide(s).
 Org members (and other Admins) will then be able to see the guides on the Org home screen.